 The external revenue variance account balance reflects the difference between Hydro One Networks' transmission business' actual export service revenue and external revenues from secondary land use, and the OEB-approved amounts.
 The account also records the difference between actual net external station maintenance, engineering and construction services revenue, and other external revenue, and the OEB-approved amounts.
-As part of the JRAP Decision received in November 2022, the OEB approved the disposition of Hydro One networks' transmission business' balance as at December 31, 2020, including accrued interest, over a one-year period ending December 31, 2023.
+As part of the JRAP Decision received in November 2022, the OEB approved the disposition of the account balance as at December 31, 2020, including accrued interest, over a one-year period ending December 31, 2023.